 Rainbow Easter Eggs

-If you’re really looking to save on clean-up time, colored pencils make for a quick Easter egg decorating solution.
+If you’re looking for a mess-free Easter egg decorating option for kids, colored pencils make for a quick Easter egg decorating solution.
 Try using a water-soluble colored pencil like OOLY’s Chroma Blends Mechanical Watercolor Pencils.
 The egg artist can blend the colored pencil markings with water using a cotton swab like a Q-tip or the included brush.
 The finished eggs resemble a beautiful watercolor painting effect.

 Rainbow Easter Egg Supplies